-WINNER NAMED FOR TWENTY FIFTH
+WINNER NAMED FOR TWENTY SIXTH

 This fellowship is funded by a publicly subscribed permanent endowment in memory of Martin Wise Goodman, late President of Toronto Star Newspapers Limited.